 In order to create a DigiD (if you don’t have one already), you’ll need your BSN number.
 You can also apply for allowances with a toeslagpartner.
 A toeslag or benefit partner is someone with whom you apply for benefits.
 If you’re married, registered partners or officially cohabiting with someone, they are automatically your allowance partner.
 If not, you and your roommate can be partners as the only requirement is that you are both registered at the same address.

 Not having to worry about the exorbitant price of Dutch healthcare or extremely high rent is something everyone wants.
 While allowances are a boon they are, however, a pain to apply for.
 Why not check that off your list by heading over to our Healthcare and Housing Allowance calculators and checking how much you’re eligible for?
 We’ve even partnered with Taxperience to streamline the allowance application for you.
-Check out our Allowances Page to apply for your allowance in 5 minutes.

 Late date to apply for the healthcare and housing allowance for the tax year 2021 is August 31, 2022.

 When applying for allowances, avoid delays and mistakes that must be reviewed by being mindful of some key suggestions.
 These include:

 Try to provide all the information that is required from you when you apply.
 In case of missing information, you will be contacted by the Tax and Customs Administration and informed about any documents that you have not provided.
 You will be given at least 2 weeks to respond.
 The Tax and Customs Administration is expected to make more efforts to obtain the requested information within these weeks the longer they wait.
 If you fail to comply, they will proceed with informing you about possible consequences.